Pransav290302/GenAI_ClinicalBot/README.md

 ## Important Disclaimer

 This project is for educational/research prototyping only.
-It is **not** a substitute for licensed medical judgment, diagnosis, or treatment.
+It is **not** a substitute for licensed medical judgment, diagnosis or treatment.

 ## Common Issues